3570 S. Las Vegas Blvd., Las Vegas, NV

 Unlike many of its contemporaries that have been imploded into dust over the years -- Caesars Palace opened in 1966 -- the resort continues to innovate and reinvent itself without sacrificing that classic Rome-via-Vegas atmosphere: unparalleled service, majestic surroundings and a true circus maximus of diversions.

 Where should one even begin?
 That's easy...with the stellar entertainment.
-Continuing to raise the bar for shows in Vegas, Caesars Palace offers incredible headliner productions -- starring Elton John, Rod Stewart and Shania Twain (closing Dec.
-13, 2014) and several other music and comedy legends -- in its voluminous show venue the Colosseum.
+Continuing to raise the bar for shows in Vegas, Caesars Palace offers incredible headliner productions -- starring Celine Dion, Elton John, Rod Stewart, Mariah Carey and Reba with Brooks & Dunn and several other music and comedy legends -- in its voluminous show venue the Colosseum.
 An edgy, circus-style show for adults, "Absinthe" has also pitched its tent-style theater in front of the Roman Empire.
-Former British boy band star, Matt Goss appears in The Gossy Room at Cleopatra's Barge performing a combination of Rat Pack-era classics with his own hits.

 There are several cool bars to chill out in at the resort.
 Cleopatra's Barge, the luxurious floating lounge, transports you back to the time of Julius Caesar.
-The Shadow Bar features sexy shadow dancers and flair bartenders, while the Seahorse Lounge houses a 1,700-gallon aquarium filled with Australian pot belly seahorses at its entrance.
-A bar and lounge called Fizz Las Vegas serves high-end Champagnes by the glass or bottle along with exquisite choices of caviar, charcuterie and small plates.
+The Seahorse Lounge houses a 1,700-gallon aquarium filled with Australian pot belly seahorses at its entrance.
+A bar and lounge called Fizz Las Vegas serves high-end champagnes by the glass or bottle along with exquisite choices of caviar, charcuterie and small plates.
+Vista Cocktail Lounge combines custom-crafted cocktails along with LED portals that showcase panoramic views from around the world.